yefansky/CodeReDesign/README.md

    - `deepseek-chat`: The default chat model, suitable for general code refactoring and design tasks.
    - `deepseek-reasoner`: The reasoning model, suitable for code tasks that require logical reasoning and complex analysis.

-2. **Custom Model Configuration**:
+2. **Custom model configuration**:
-   - If you need to use a custom model, you can select the `custom` option in the `CodeReDesign` configuration and fill in the following information:
+   - If you need to use a custom model, you can select `custom1`, `custom2`... in the configuration of `CodeReDesign` and fill in the following information:
-     - **Custom DeepSeek Model Name**: The name of the custom model.
+     - **Custom DeepSeek model name ?**: The name of the custom model.
-     - **Custom DeepSeek API Base URL**: The base URL of the custom model's API.
+     - **Custom DeepSeek API Base URL?**: API base URL of the custom model.
+     - **Custom DeepSeek API Key ?**: API Key of the custom model.

    Setup Method:
    - Open VSCode settings (File -> Preferences -> Settings).